Ighalo out, Bailly on bench as Manchester United clash against Brighton and Hove Albion | Goal.com

 The 31-year-old hit the ground running with the Red Devils on his arrival at Old Trafford and soon became the toast of the fans.

-Ighalo’s eye-catching performances earned him a loan extension with United until January 2021 but has sparingly featured for the club in the current campaign.
+Ighalo’s eye-catching performances earned him a loan extension with United until January 2021, but he has sparingly featured for the club in the current campaign.

-The forward had 35 caps for the Nigeria national team and scored 16 goal before his retirement from international duty.
+The forward has 35 caps for the Nigeria national team and scored 16 goals before his retirement from international duty.

 He played a key role for the West Africans at the 2019 Africa Cup of Nations in Egypt, helping them to finish third in the tournament.

-Bailly, meanwhile, has 54 caps for Ivory Coast, barring any injury, the centre-back will be expected to feature prominently for the African country in their qualifying games.
+Bailly, meanwhile, has 54 caps for Ivory Coast, and barring any injury, the centre-back will be expected to feature prominently for the African country in their Afcon qualifying games.